 1.1.
-Stakeholders' perception of seismic risk
+Stakeholders' Perception of Seismic Risk

-The human population can amplify or reduce risk depending on how they perceive it (Deng et al. 2019).
-The perception of risk varies based on people's level of education and experience (Lopez-Ramirez et al. 2019).
-A study of earthquake risk perception conducted in the United States of America, Italy, and Turkey showed that people with higher levels of education as well as those who already have experienced an earthquake have a better perception of risk.
-Joffe et al. (2013) argued that there is a fundamental difference between experts and public knowledge.
-The first is considered objective, correct, and authoritative, and the latter is seen as subjective, irrational, and wrong.
+The perception of stakeholders seems important to be studied to determine their capacity to act for their protection because human beings can exacerbate or reduce risk depending on how they perceive it (Deng et al., 2019).
+Stakeholder is defined as "any group or individual that can be influenced by, or can itself influence, the activities of the organization" (Gray, Owen, and Adams cited by Friedman and Miles (2006, p.9)).
+The perception of risk varies based on people's level of education and experience (Lopez-Ramirez et al., 2019).
+A study of earthquake risk perception conducted in the United States of America, Italy, and Turkey showed that people with higher levels of education as well as those who already have experienced an earthquake have a better perception of risk (Joffe et al., 2013).

-A review of the literature on household adaptation to earthquakes involving 23 studies, 20 of which were conducted in California, found that there is generally, but not always, a significant correlation between risk perception and seismic hazard adaptation measures on one hand (Lindell and Perry 2000).
+A review of the literature on household adaptation to earthquakes involving 23 studies, 20 of which were conducted in California, found that there is generally, but not always, a significant correlation between risk perception and seismic hazard adaptation measures (Lindell & Perry, 2000).
 This means that people who have a high level of risk perception are more likely to implement adaptation measures.
-Negative correlations were found between earthquake perception and likelihood, potential damage, and predictability in the implementation of seismic hazard adjustments on the other hand (Joffe et al. 2013).
+Negative correlations were found between earthquake perception and likelihood, potential damage, and predictability in the implementation of seismic hazard adjustments on the other hand (Joffe et al., 2013).

 Renn (1990) used four elements considered to be intuitive biases in risk perception.
-The first element is "availability", i.e. events that come immediately to people's minds are considered more likely than those that take longer to come to memory.
+The first element is "availability", i.e., events that come immediately to people's minds are considered more likely than those that take longer to come to memory.
 The second is the "anchoring effect", whereby the probabilities of an event are adjusted according to the information available or the perceived importance of that information.
 The easier it is to imagine a disaster or another negative effect, the more likely people are to perceive it.
 The third element is "representativeness", which shows that unique, personally experienced events are considered more important than frequency-based information.
-The fourth element is "cognitive dissonance": information that challenges perceived probabilities already embedded in a belief system will either be ignored or minimized (Renn 1990).
+The fourth element is "cognitive dissonance": information that challenges perceived probabilities already embedded in a belief system will either be ignored or minimized (Renn, 1990).

-Furthermore, authors have argued that risk perception is shaped by experience, optimism, and demographic factors, including gender and age (Solberg, Rossetto, and Joffe 2010).
-Lindell and Perry refer to personal consequences, including death, injury, loss of property, work interference, and social dysfunction (Lindell and Perry 2000).
+Furthermore, authors have argued that risk perception is shaped by experience, optimism, and demographic factors, including gender and age (Solberg, Rossetto, & Joffe, 2010).
+Lindell and Perry (2000) spoke about personal consequences, including death, injury, loss of property, work interference, and social dysfunction (Lindell & Perry, 2000).

-Many studies showed some factors such as education, experience, and psychological aspects contribute to influence risk perception by stakeholders.
+Many studies showed that some factors such as education, experience, and psychological aspects contribute to influence risk perception by stakeholders.
 In the next section, stakeholders 'perception of adaptive capacity' will be reviewed to understand their strategy to deal with an event.

 1.2.
-Stakeholders' perception of adaptive capacity
+Stakeholders' Perception of Adaptive Capacity